This

 [Client] and then [Create Interface] from the Jazz Workbench with the program

 that created the web service (right section, “Mainframe”).
-If changes are made to the service you can
+If changes are made to the service, you can

 re-generate the interface.

-use the interface you’ll develop a client – a Windows
+You’ll develop a client – a

-through the interface.
-This client might
+service through the interface to use the interface.
+This client might be developed in C#, Java,

-be developed in C#, Java, VB, or other languages.
-This is the left part of this
+VB.NET, or other languages.
+This is the left part of this diagram.

 Clients